inducer/lecture-tube/README.md

     ./capture-room room-2012-10-3.mkv

-I recommend the MKV ("Matroska") video container format.
+I recommend the MKV ("[Matroska](https://en.wikipedia.org/wiki/Matroska)") video container format.
 These considerations enter into this choice:

 * It supports files of arbitrary size.
-AVI (the other choice in guvcview) does not, and thus you get lots of little files that are fun to glue back together.
+AVI (a common, but dangerous choice!) does not, and thus you get lots of little files that are fun to glue back together.